Here and Now (Luther Vandross song)

-"Here and Now" is a 1989 song by American recording artist Luther Vandross, and written by: David L. Elliott, Terry Steele, and Charles "Casino" White.
+"Here and Now" is a 1989 song by American recording artist Luther Vandross, written by David L. Elliott and Terry Steele.
 The single is from the compilation album The Best of Luther Vandross...
 The Best of Love.
-"Here and Now" became his fifth single to peak at No. 1 on the Hot Black Singles, and his first single to chart in the top ten on the Billboard Hot 100, peaking at No. 6.
+"Here and Now" became Vandross' fifth single to peak at No. 1 on the Hot Black Singles, and his first single to chart in the top ten on the Billboard Hot 100, peaking at No. 6.

 Critical reception

 David Giles from Music Week wrote, "Vandross diehards will happily lap this up — it's already put in a showing in the lower reaches of the chart — but this typically dreamy, sensual ballad hardly represents a quantum leap in style for the romantic soul maestro."

+Accolades

+"Here and Now" won Vandross his first Grammy Award at the 33rd Annual Grammy Awards in February 1991 for Best Male R&B Vocal Performance.
+Vandross had been nominated for a Grammy eight times going back to 1982.
+Upon hearing his name being announced as the winner, a happy and relieved Vandross stood up as did the audience, who gave the singer a standing ovation.
+Upon him accepting the award at the podium, Vandross resung the words "your love is all I need" from the song's chorus, generating more cheers from the audience.